mchampine/fracleaf/README.md

 # fracleaf

-A Clojure project to visualize a fractal shape created by iterating an affine transform
+A Clojure project to visualize a fractal shape created by iterating an affine transform.

+Uses https://github.com/uncomplicate/neanderthal for the affine transform and https://github.com/techascent/tech.viz for visualization.

 ## Usage